-The District's accounting policies conform to the cash basis of accounting as defined by the Illinois State Board of Education Audit Guide.
+The District's accounting policies conform to the modified cash basis of accounting as prescribed by the Illinois State Board of Education within Title 23 Education and Cultural Resources of the Illinois Administrative Code.
+Part 100 of Title 23 provides the requirements for accounting, budgeting, financial reporting, and auditing of school districts within the State of Illinois.